jaketmp/pyCompare/README.md

 - 'ODR' attempt to model and remove a multiplicative offset between each assay by orthogonal distance regression

 'ODR' is the recommended method if you do not use ``None``.

+When `True`, the `percentage` option plots the difference between methods as a percentage, instead of in the units the methods were measured in.

 Plots are displayed using the current matplotlib backend by default, or may be saved with the `savePath=` argument.